diku-dk/hpps-e2021-pub/README.md

 ## Exam qualification

-To qualify for the exam you are required to achieve at least 50% of the total number of points in the four assignments (that is, 10 points at minimum).
-You also need to get *at least* one point pr. assignment.
+To qualify for the exam you are required to achieve at least 50% of the total number of points in the *first four* assignments (that is, 8 points at minimum).
+You also need to get *at least* one point in each of the first four assignment.

 ## Exam date